González Gil-Pazó GP-1: Design and development

 The first aircraft produced from the collaboration between Arturo González Gil y Santibañez and José Pazó was the Gil-Pazó No.1.
 It was, like all of their aircraft, a low-wing cantilever monoplane.
 It was built of wood and metal with plywood skinning, seated two and had an unfaired conventional undercarriage.
 Reportedly similar to the Miles Hawk, it was powered by an ADC Cirrus engine.
 Almost no specifications are known, apart from a loaded weight of 778 kg (1715 lb).
 It first flew in June 1932 and was last recorded at Cuatro Vientos, Madrid in July 1936.

 In 1934 the Director General de Aeronáutica issued a specification for a two-seat trainer and Gil-Pazó's response was the GP-1.
 This "supremely elegant" aircraft, with two open cockpits and a trousered undercarriage was reportedly somewhat like the Miles Hawk Major in appearance.
 Its wings, of semi-elliptic plan, had a wooden structure and a stressed plywood skin.
 Flaps were fitted.
 The fuselage was a steel tube structure, fabric covered at the rear with dural skinning forward.
 For its first flight in June 1934 it was powered by the same Cirrus engine as the No.1 but this was replaced by a 145 kW (195 hp) Walter Junior inverted inline engine for the trainer contract competition.

 The competitive trials, against the Loring X, the Hispano HS-34 and the Adaro 1.E.7, assessed the Gil-Pazó GP-1 as the clear winner, so in 1936 González Gil and Pazó received an order for 100 aircraft.
-These were to be built by AISA, the former Talleres Loring factory at Carabanchel Alto, Madrid.
+These were to be built by Aeronáutica Industrial S.A.
+(AISA), the former Talleres Loring factory at Carabanchel Alto, Madrid.
 None of these had been completed by July 1936 at the start of the Spanish Civil War, and with rebel forces approaching Madrid in October, AISA retreated to Alicante.
 About forty GP-1s were built there during the war in a collaboration with Hispano-Suiza.

 In 1935-6 the open cockpit GP-1 was developed into two cabin types, the González Gil-Pazó GP-2 and GP-4.
 Both had raised rear fuselages faired into the cabin tops.
 The GP-2 was powered by a 97 kW (130 hp) de Havilland Gipsy Major engine and had two seats in tandem.
 Only one two-seater was built.
 A second GP-2 was built as a single-seater with one, rather than two, cabin side windows on each side.
 The GP-4 was powered by a 97 kW (130 hp) Walter Major engine and carried four people.
 Only one GP-4 was constructed.